pertusa/ap/docs/ssl.md

 ![VicReg](images/ssl/vicreg.png)

-VICReg has the same basic architecture as its predecessors; augmented positive pairs are fed into Siamese encoders that produce representations, which are then passed into Siamese projectors that return projections.
+[VICReg](https://arxiv.org/abs/2105.04906)[@vicreg] has the same basic architecture as its predecessors; augmented positive pairs are fed into Siamese encoders that produce representations, which are then passed into Siamese projectors that return projections.

-However, unlike its predecessors, the model requires none of the following: negative examples, momentum encoders, asymmetric mechanisms in the architecture, stop-gradients, predictors, or even normalization of the projector outputs.
+However, unlike previous models, VicReg requires none of the following: negative examples, momentum encoders, asymmetric mechanisms in the architecture, stop-gradients, predictors, or even normalization of the projector outputs.
 Instead, the heavy lifting is done by VICReg’s objective function, which contains three main terms: a variance term, an invariance term, and a covariance term.

 > :octicons-book-24: Homework: Read [this post](https://imbue.com/open-source/2022-04-21-vicreg/#vicreg) to understand the basics of VicReg.
 Estimated time: 🕑 0,5 hours.